Recognizing Outstanding Contributions

 Safety Preparedness and Performance

-Safety is paramount in roofing, and if you had a job that exemplified excellent safety preparedness, submit an entry that includes a description of the following:
+Safety is integral to a successful roofing project.
+If you completed a job that exemplified safety preparedness, execution and review, submit an entry that includes a description of the following:

-- Specific safety considerations that were considered and included in the proposal as the job was being bid.
+- Specific safety considerations that were considered and included in the proposal as the job was bid

-- The written safety plan created after selection.
+- The project-specific written safety plan that describes and illustrates:

-- What safety policies and/or procedures were revised/created as a result of a post-job safety review.
+- Describe what safety policies and/or procedures were revised/created as a result of a near-accident or other unforeseen circumstances or hazards that arose during the job

 Benefits of Winning

-- Formal recognition during a special awards ceremony held during NRCA's 132nd Annual Convention and the 2019 International Roofing Expo® in Nashville, Tenn., Feb.
-11-13, 2019.
+- Formal recognition during NRCA’s Industry Awards Ceremony and Cocktail Reception held during NRCA’s Annual Convention and the International Roofing Expo®.

 - A Gold Circle Awards trophy